proinsias/proinsias.github.io/_drafts/stoicism/stoic-ic-ds.md

 <!--
 # Prompt for header image

-Create an image of a Data Scientist to the left of a shield (in the middle of the image) with the words "Indifference to external validation".
+Create a realistic image of a Data Scientist to the left of a shield (in the middle of the image) with the words "Dichotomy of control".
-Add three arrows coming from the right towards the data scientist with labels "Organizational politics", "Data drift", and "Ill-defined priorities".
+Add three realistic-looking arrows coming from the right embedded in the shield with labels "Organizational politics", "Data drift", and "Ill-defined priorities".
-Add three arrows going away from the shield with no labels.
 The data scientist should be sifting through dirty water labeled "Noisy Data" to find gems labeled "Business insights" and "Actionable predictions".

 The output format of the image should be a wide image designed to be the banner for a blog post.
+The labels should *not* be in all-caps.

 Double check that the labels are exactly as specified.